 Mold Food & Drink Festival, September

-Back for their 14th year, Mold Food & Drink Festival is a charming event which showcases a great variety of produce from the town and surrounding areas.
-There's plenty to keep everyone occupied with interactive areas, Children’s Cookery School & Food Science Lab plus local and celebrity chef demonstrations.
+Also on 21-22 September is Mold Food & Drink Festival.
+It is a charming event, now in its 14th year, which showcases a great variety of produce from the town and surrounding areas.
+There's plenty to keep everyone occupied, with interactive areas, a cookery school, a food science lab and chef demonstrations.
 Celebrity chefs this year include Celebrity MasterChef winner Lisa Faulkner and Anglesey’s Stephen Stevens of Michelin-starred Sosban & The Old Butchers.

 View this post on Instagram

 A new range of pies made by men from Wrexham’s Berwyn Prison @thecustodialpiecorp and dubbed ‘as good on the inside as the outside’ will be launched @mold_food_and_drink_festival @thecustodialpiecorp was set up by the prison and Dylan's with the aim of rehabilitating Berwyn’s men, giving them new skills for the future and enabling them to return to work.
 Their new range of five dessert pies - including vanilla custard, lemon and ginger, and salted caramel and milk chocolate - will be launched at our September festival.
 We can't wait to try them!